Skip to content

 • What was your cost per referral?
 (Total rewards given ÷ new customers acquired)

-• What's your referral customer lifetime value?
-(Average spend per referral customer over a year)
+• What’s your referral customer lifetime value?

 Scaling Your Referral Program